Schematic of Blood Flow Through the Heart

 This long white structure is an actual picture of a dog’s aorta as it comes off the heart (you cannot see the heart) on the left.
 The blood is flowing from left to right as it goes to the back of the body.
 The aorta is firmly embedded in a structure called connective tissue.
 This tissue gives it stability, and prevents it from tearing or rupturing during movement.
 A weakening anywhere along the aorta can lead to a bulge called an aneurysm.
 If an aneurysm ruptures death is almost instantaneous.

 This radiograph of a cat’s chest shows the aorta as it leaves the heart in the same way as the picture above.
+It is the greyish linear object with arrows on top.
 The arrows show the direction of blood flow to the back of the body.
+The aorta disappears on the radiograph after the last arrow on the right.
 You cannot see the branch off the aorta, called the brachiocephalic trunk, that supplies the head.
 This trunk branches off near the first arrow in the lower left.

 These small blood vessels surrounding the kidney give you an idea of how they can branch into smaller and smaller sizes as they enter an organ

 At the level of the cell the arteriole branches into even smaller vessels called capillaries.
 They do not contain smooth muscle, and cannot selectively constrict or dilate like arteries and arterioles.
 They are very small in diameter, so only one red blood cell can pass at a time.
 In fact, the capillary is so small that red blood cells literally have to squeeze their way through in many cases.
 The wall of capillaries are only one cell thick, all for a reason.
-It is at the capillary level that oxygen flows from hemoglobin, contained in the red blood cell, into the actual kidney cell or liver cell. at the same time, the hemoglobin picks up carbon dioxide that is coming out of the cell.
+It is at the capillary level that oxygen flows from hemoglobin, contained in the red blood cell, into the actual kidney cell or liver cell.
+At the same time, the hemoglobin picks up carbon dioxide that is coming out of the cell.
 This red blood cell, whose hemoglobin is now saturated with carbon dioxide instead of oxygen, eventually flows back to the lungs to rid itself of carbon dioxide and take on a new load of oxygen for delivery to some other cell in the body.
 After about 90 days the red blood cell wears out and is metabolized by the body.
+The spleen is a big part of this, which is why we can see red blood cell abnormalities in spleen disease.

 The capillaries have many other functions besides the exchange of oxygen and carbon dioxide.
 The yellow around the red blood cells in the diagram above is fluid, called plasma, that flows in the bloodstream along with red blood cells.
 This fluid contains nutrients like fats, carbohydrates, proteins, and electrolytes that the cell needs to function.
 It also contains hormones, clotting factors, and drugs that we might administer.
 This fluid also flows though the wall of the capillary and into the cell.